aidenbenner/halite3/README.md

 I saw significant improvements once I implemented a system for ships to plan dropoffs in the future and make gathering/returning decisions based on dropoffs that haven't even been created yet.
 That being said my heuristic to actually plan the dropoff was pretty dumb.
 I planned a dropoff at the square with the max halite in a manhattan radius of 4 as long as it wasn't too close to enemies or an enemy dropoff.

+# Tooling

+I used flourine for offline replay viewing which was a big help.
+I also added debug visualizations using flog to visualize targetting and dropoff placement.
+I do regret not investing more into tooling overall especially after seeing tooling used by other competitors.

 Stats page from mlombs fantastic site